atlassistant/atlas/documentation/OVERVIEW.md

 ## Executor

 It makes running skills a breeze.
 It will look inside a specific folder to find an `atlas` file which contains the command to run and executes it.
 By deploying your skills in this folder, they will be run at **atlas** startup.
 You are free to launch them by yourself if you prefer.
+Skills in this folder will receive the broker configuration from **atlas** by args parameters.

 ## Discovery